Gradient-Free Aeroacoustic Shape Optimization Using Large Eddy Simulation: NACA 4-digit Airfoil

 \subsubsection{Results and Discussion}

 This optimization procedure converges after $22$ MADS iterations, consisting of $172$ objective function evaluations.
-The baseline and optimum designs are shown in Figure \ref{fig_baseline_optimum_naca_3d}.
+The baseline and optimum designs, depicted in Figure \ref{fig_baseline_optimum_naca_3d}, demonstrate that reducing the airfoil thickness correlates with lower noise emission.
+This aligns with the expectation that moving less air leads to reduced noise levels.
+However, decreasing the airfoil's thickness raises concerns about structural integrity and increases the risk of flutter.
 The design space and the convergence of the objective function are shown in Figure \ref{fig_naca_3d_optimization_convergence}.
 The optimal airfoil design has a maximum camber of $c_{max}^{a} = 0.140625$ percent of the chord, at a $6.5$ tenth of the chord distance from the leading edge, with a thickness of $t_{max}^{a} = 8.859375$ percent of the chord, at an angle of attack of $\alpha = 6.28125$ degrees.
-The SPL of the optimized airfoil is decreased to $110.57~dB$, the mean lift coefficient is $\overline{C_L} = 0.6556$, and finally, the mean drag coefficient is decreased by $7.4\%$ to $\overline{C_D} = 0.0509$.
+The OASPL of the optimized airfoil is decreased to $110.6~dB$, the mean lift coefficient is $\overline{C_L} = 0.6556$, and finally, the mean drag coefficient is decreased by $7.4\%$ to $\overline{C_D} = 0.0509$.

-Figures \ref{fig_naca_3d_optimization_initial_design} and \ref{fig_naca_3d_optimization_optimum_design} display the Q-criterion colored by velocity magnitude and the pressure perturbation at mid-planes for the baseline and optimum designs, respectively.
-The optimal design minimizes large turbulent structures, resulting in a significantly reduced pressure perturbation field and approximately a $5.66 dB$ noise reduction.
-Figure \ref{fig_naca_3d_sound_spectra} presents the PSD of SPL as a function of the Strouhal number, computed using Welch's method of periodograms \cite{welch1967use} with $3$ windows and a $50\%$ overlap.
-It is evident that the optimum design displays lower-intensity SPL energy across various frequency ranges.
+Figures \ref{fig_naca_3d_optimization_initial_design} and \ref{fig_naca_3d_optimization_optimum_design} depict the Q-criterion colored by velocity magnitude and pressure perturbation at mid-planes for the baseline and optimum designs.
+In the optimum design, the separation point shifts towards the leading edge, yielding smaller and less energetic structures, resulting in reduced noise emission.
+This leads to a $5.7~dB$ decrease in OASPL at a near-field observer.
+Figure \ref{fig_naca_3d_sound_spectra} presents the PSD of OASPL as a function of the Strouhal number, computed using Welch's method of periodograms \cite{welch1967use} with $3$ windows and a $50\%$ overlap.
+It is evident that the optimum design displays lower-intensity OASPL energy across various frequency ranges.